Annual Salary

 If you're already working in the power industry, you may be able to apply for a place on an engineering training programme run by your employer.

-You may be able to apply for jobs if you've got experience in electrical engineering maintenance work from another industry, or from the armed forces.
+You might be able to apply for jobs directly if you've got experience and qualifications in electrical engineering or maintenance work from another industry.

 You'll need to: